Calcaxis

 Recipe Scaling Calculator

-Scale recipe ingredients up or down for different serving sizes
+Scale recipe ingredients up or down for a new serving size with fraction-aware quantities.

 Ingredients